On a bicycle, visitors can explore every inch of Chicago's lakefront.

 Trip Tips: Chicago’s Lakefront Trail

 Bike-sharing/rentals: Divvy Bikes is Chicago's year-round bike-sharing system.
-There are more than 300 stations, including five around Millennium Park.
+There are more than 580 stations, several of them around Millennium Park.

 There are many stations along the Lakefront Trail, including Michigan and Oak streets, across from the Oak Street Beach; across Lake Shore Drive from North Avenue Beach; in Lincoln Park; on Montrose Harbor; on the Museum Campus; and near the Museum of Science and Industry.
 They're also at CTA stations.